nfrechette/acl/external/sjson-cpp-0.3.0/README.md

    Note that if you do not have CMake in your `PATH`, you should define the `SJSON_CPP_CMAKE_HOME` environment variable to something like `C:\Program Files\CMake`.
 3. Build the IDE solution with: `python make.py -build`
 4. Run the unit tests with: `python make.py -unit_test`

+### Android

+For Android, the steps are identical to Windows, Linux, and OS X but you also need to install NVIDIA CodeWorks 1R5 (or higher).

 ## Authors